State's coronavirus death toll rises by 182 to 8,109; cases climb by 8,502

 Worldwide

 Four European nations are in the top 10.
-The United Kingdom's deaths increased from 49 to 98 for a total of 46,511.
+The United Kingdom's deaths increased from 98 to 65 for a total of 46,566.
 The daily high was 1,172.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 3 deaths, among the lowest since the pandemic.
-No. 7 France added 12 and No. 8 Spain 3.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 12 deaths, among the lowest since the pandemic.
+No. 7 France added and No. 8 Spain didn't report any data.

-Sweden, which has been doing "herd immunity," reported 5 new deaths for a total of 5,763 in 22nd and 41 cases.
-Neighboring Norway remained at 256 for the fourth day in a row, as well as 83 more cases.
+Sweden, which has been doing "herd immunity," reported 5 new deaths Friday for a total of 5,763 in 22nd and 41 cases.
+Neighboring Norway remained at 256 for the fifth day in a row, as well as 48 more cases.

 Scripps Only Content 2020